 That “non-essential” organ proved to be very essential for my body.
-Immediately following the procedure and for the next 14 years I suffered with severe pain in my right side, nausea, and a multitude of other disabling symptoms.
+Immediately following the procedure and for the next 14 years, I suffered from severe pain in my right side, nausea, and a multitude of other disabling symptoms.
 I was eventually diagnosed with Sphincter of Oddi Dysfunction (SOD), a condition where estimates of 75-98% of sufferers are women.
 The majority become afflicted after their gallbladder has been removed.
 As such, many of us with SOD regret having had this operation.

 What Does the Gallbladder Do?